tisnik/presentations/docs/coffee-talks/notation_apl.md

 +/ 1 2 3 4
 ```

+---

+### Reduce usage

-* Calculate the sum of all integers ranging from 1 to 100
+* Calculate sum of all integers ranging from 1 to 100

 ```apl
 +/ι100